junxit/us-congress-bills-116/metadata.md

 - 2019-02-11 — Introduced in House
 - 2019-02-11 — Introduced in House
 - 2019-02-11 — Referred to the House Committee on Natural Resources.
+- 2019-03-01 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2019-03-26 — Subcommittee Hearings Held.
+- 2019-05-01 — Committee Consideration and Mark-up Session Held.
+- 2019-05-01 — Ordered to be Reported (Amended) by the Yeas and Nays: 22 - 14.
+- 2019-05-01 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2019-06-27 — Placed on the Union Calendar, Calendar No. 97.
+- 2019-06-27 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-133.
+- 2019-06-27 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-133.